Ancient Dragon Zen Gate will hold its next one-day meditation sesshin Sunday, April 22nd, 7:30 am to 5:30 pm.

-Dharma talk will be given by resident teacher Taigen Dan Leighton, and dokusan is available (individual practice discussion with Taigen).
+Dharma talk will be given by guiding teacher Taigen Dan Leighton, and dokusan is available (individual practice discussion with Taigen).

 Suggested donation of $65 includes a vegetarian lunch.
-Partial scholarships are available and free parking is usually available on nearby cross-streets.
+Partial scholarships (sliding scale) are available and free parking is usually available on nearby cross-streets.

 Also, if you have not done an all-day sitting in the past, please consult Taigen.

 Ancient Dragon Zen Gate is located at 1922 W. Irving Park Road, Chicago, near Damen Avenue and the Irving Park Brown Line station.
 Free parking is usually available on nearby cross-streets.